meekrob/meekrob/README.md

 ⚡ Fun fact: My background is in bioinformatics and computational biology.

+### what I do
-I currently work at Colorado State University as a researcher in the [Erin Osborne Nishimura laboratory](onishlab.colostate.edu), and as the course coordinator for Quantitative Cell and Molecular Biology, an introductory course on bioinformatics subjects and techniques geared toward first year PhD students.
+I currently work at Colorado State University as a researcher in the [Erin Osborne Nishimura laboratory](onishlab.colostate.edu).

+I am also the course coordinator for Quantitative Cell and Molecular Biology, an introductory course on bioinformatics subjects and techniques geared toward first year PhD students.

 <!--